-In September 2018, Seattle, home of legendary guitarist Jimi Hendrix, became the first city in the nation to stop charging people for possessing small amounts of all drugs.
+In September 2018, Seattle became the first city in the nation to decriminalize the possession of small amounts of all drugs.

-In yet another landmark move, on October 4, 2021, the city council unanimously passed a resolution that calls for “full decriminalization” of psychedelics used “in religious, spiritual, healing, or personal growth practices,” making Seattle the largest U.S. city to decriminalize entheogenic plants and fungi.
+On October 4, 2021, the city council made a landmark move and unanimously passed a resolution that calls for “full decriminalization” of psychedelics used “in religious, spiritual, healing, or personal growth practices,” making Seattle the largest U.S. city to decriminalize entheogenic plants and fungi.

-In this article, we will examine the impact of that September 2018 decision to not charge for small amounts of all drugs.
-We will also delve into the particulars of the city’s resolution to decriminalize psychedelics.
+In this article, we will examine the impact of the decision not to charge for small amounts of drugs and delve into the particulars of the city’s resolution to decriminalize psychedelics.

 New Approach to Low-Level Drug Possession

 In September 2018, Seattle made the unprecedented move to not charge people for possession of less than one gram of any drug — heroin, meth, and crack included.
-As a result of this decision, many people who would have been locked up are now offered treatment alternatives.
+As a result, many people who would have been locked up are now offered treatment alternatives.

-According to King County prosecutor Dan Satterberg, it’s a profound shift that builds on efforts in Seattle, which is located in King County, to provide treatment for low-level drug offenders and other programs to assist with their recovery.
+According to King County prosecutor Dan Satterberg, it’s a profound shift that builds on Seattle’s efforts to provide treatment and other programs to assist with low-level drug offenders’ recovery.